SYNTAX(DOCS) Optical Printer Control System SYNTAX(DOCS)

 You can usually use math expressions in place of most numeric

-arguments as long as the expression is ENCLOSED IN PARENTHESIS,
+arguments as long as the expression is ENCLOSED IN PARENTHESES,

 and DOES NOT CONTAIN EMBEDDED SPACES.
 Example: